neonnghost/file-sharing-4subs/README.md

 - Access content via special links.
 - Easy to deploy and customize.
 - 4 Force subs
-- add token into this branch
+- add token into this branch ( all checj config.py for token varibles)

 ## 🛠️ Setup